 History of AD Ipe and KD Ipe

 It used to be that all woods were always air-dried.
 But currently, the rate of production is alarming, and the seasoning process for lumber is at a faster rate.
 Hence, the process of kiln-drying has now included decking products for exterior use.
-The most important point to note here is that in contrast to the lumber used for interior work, Ipe is not kiln-dried to 6-8% moisture content; instead, it is kiln-dried to 10-18% moisture content.
+The most important point to note here is that in contrast to the lumber used for interior work, Ipe is not kiln-dried to 6-8% moisture content; instead, it is kiln-dried to 10-14% moisture content.
 Why?
-Because such a level is enough for eliminating the water without expelling the bound water or solidifying the wood’s cell walls, which consequently makes the wood harder and withstand any change.
+Because such a level is enough for eliminating the water without expelling the bound water or solidifying the wood’s cell walls.
+Since Ipe is so extremely dense Kilning to a lower level comes with the risk of surface cracking.
+This is when the outside dries at a faster pace than the inside of the wood.

-While a wood which can withstand change looks like an excellent material, it can be a nightmare — the reason being that you can hardly go against moisture change in the outside environment, particularly a deck which stands as the cruelest place for wood.
-On the other hand, the most prudent choice is a flexible board which can work hand-in-hand with weather changes such as high moisture during the raining season or high sun which can dry a wood.
+While a wood that can withstand change and all looks like an excellent material, it can be a nightmare — the reason being that you can hardly go against moisture change in the outside environment, particularly a deck which stands as the cruelest place for wood.
+On the other hand, the most prudent choice is a flexible board that can work hand-in-hand with weather changes such as high moisture during the rainy season or high sun which can dry a wood.

 One cogent point to consider is the intensity of sunshine being received by the deck.
-A deck can be substantially heated by day-long, direct sunshine, which will expel every moisture out, and result into warping.
-However, you can win this situation by putting down a drier board first, then focus on ventilation, and gap spacing.
-But, a question still stands, which is: how to lay down a drier board if the two allegedly distinct materials have the same moisture content.
-The solution is to leave it for some time on the project.
+A deck can be substantially heated by day-long, direct sunshine, which will expel the moisture out, and result in warping.
+However, you can win this situation by putting down a drier board and properly acclimating first, then focusing on ventilation, and gap spacing.
+It’s a good idea to leave it for some time on the project.
 Allow the boards to acclimatize.
 In a case where your deck is moving down the desert during the summer, naturally, the weather will reduce the moisture content of the decking to a stable point.
 As long as it is at a stable point with the immediate environment, the decking will concede and recede moisture as the season changes.
-In a case like this, gap-spacing selection and focusing to stabalize the airflow will assist your course significantly more than lower moisture content.
+In a case like this, gap-spacing selection and focusing to stabilize the airflow will assist your course significantly more than lower moisture content.

 For this reason, air-dried decking is commonly found since it is mostly believed that high moisture content is closer to a stable point in almost every part of the USA.
+But for either KD or AD you need to acclimate properly.
 For those staying in dry climates or under open southern exposed decks, you will hear people (even knowledgeable contractors) say that kiln-dried decking should be used.
-However, this is simply not true they are the exact same thing.
+However, this is simply not true they are the exact same thing if allowed to acclimate properly.

 Calling AD and KD “The Same Thing”?

 Calling the two kinds of material the same thing is a fault of the lumber industry.
-Kiln-dried lumber usually has 6-8% moisture content, and as mentioned earlier, roughly sawed Ipe are usually moved at this level too.
-To differentiate between the 6-8% Ipe and the decking product with higher moisture content, naturally, we call the decking as “air-dried.”
-Hence, it is pertinent to apologize on behalf of the Lumber industry for the misconception.
-However, don’t get carried away as lumber terms will remain confusing and possibly, overwhelming.
+Kiln-dried lumber usually has 6-8% moisture content, and as mentioned earlier, roughly sawed Ipe is usually moved at this level too.
+To differentiate between the 10-14% Ipe and the decking air-dried with higher moisture content you can use a moisture meter.
+They are not made the same but they can end up nearly identical during acclimation.

 At Ipe Woods USA, we move a large amount of Ipe in different sizes meant for either decking boards, posts, balusters or joists.
 Also, we run both the air-dried Ipe decking and the kiln-dried Ipe decking.

-If you are having a difficult time in your subsequent project concerning decking material in an extreme climate, just attempt to request a kiln-dried decking from a supplier.
-Then, ask your supplier about the moisture content you will be getting from the board.
-Without a doubt, for as long as possible, both the kiln-dried and the air-dried decking will remain in similar and overlapping range.
+If you are having a difficult time in your subsequent project concerning decking material in an extreme climate, just contact us and we will be happy to help.
+Without a doubt, for as long as possible, both the kiln-dried and the air-dried decking will remain in a similar and overlapping range with Ipe.
+Be sure to have it included on your invoice if you are needing one or another specifically.